-EASA is committed to support research and innovation activities and to provide an agile and effective regulatory system for a smooth and timely certification and integration of new technologies and innovative operations into the aviation sector.
+EASA is committed to supporting R&I activities and to provide an agile and effective regulatory system for a smooth and timely certification and integration of new technologies and innovative operations into the aviation sector.

 In accordance with Article 86 of the Basic Regulation, EASA shall assist the Commission and the Member States in identifying key research themes in the field of civil aviation.

-Furthermore, The Agency shall support the Commission in the definition and accomplishment of the relevant Union framework programmes for research and innovation activities and of the annual and multi-annual work programmes, including in the conduct of evaluation procedures, in the review of funded projects and in the exploitation of the results of research and innovation projects.
-In addition.
+In accordance with Article 86 of the EASA Basic Regulation (Regulation EU) 218/1139 of the European Parliament and of the Council, EASA shall assist the Commission and the Member States in identifying key research themes in the field of civil aviation.
+Furthermore, the Agency shall support the Commission in the definition and accomplishment of the relevant Union framework programmes for research and innovation activities and of the annual and multi-annual work programmes, including in the conduct of evaluation procedures, in the review of funded projects and in the exploitation of the results of research and innovation projects.

 The Agency shall also implement civil aviation related parts of the framework programme for Research and Innovation where the Commission has delegated the relevant powers to it.